projectawakening/builder-examples/gate-keeper/readme.md

 ## Introduction
 This guide will walk you through the process of building contracts for the gate keeper, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

-The gate keeper allows you to crowdfund items toward a specific goal.
+The gate keeper is a [Smart Storage Unit (SSU)](https://docs.evefrontier.com/SmartAssemblies/SmartStorageUnit) that allows you to crowdfund items toward a specific goal.
 For example, if you need a certain amount of resources to build a new ship for the corporation etc.

-Previously, in the game gate keeper was used to have shared goals for players to contribute salt.
+Previously, the gate keeper system was used to have shared goals for players to contribute salt items.
 Once the goals were met, gates and new areas were unlocked.

 ## Deployment and Testing
 ### Step 0: Deploy the gate keeper contracts to the existing world
-First, copy the World Contract Address from the Docker logs obtained in the previous step, then run the following command:
+First, copy the World Contract Address from the Docker logs, then run the following command:

 ![alt text](../readme-imgs/docker_deployment.png)